Johannes Wierix: General

-Despite his reputation for leading a dissolute life style, Johannes Wierix was a very prolific artist who created a great number of designs, drawings, engravings for prints and engravings on silver and ivory.
+Despite his reputation for leading a dissolute life style, Johannes Wierix was a prolific artist who created a number of designs, drawings, engravings for prints and engravings on silver and ivory.
 Some engravings of Johannes have been misattributed to his brother Hieronymous because he signed some of his works with the monogram IHW or HW, in which the H stands for one of the short forms of his name, i.e. Hans.

 Graphic work

 Wierix worked on some of the important publications of the late 16th century.
 This includes a commission by the Jesuits and other militant Counter-Reformation orders on Catholic materials.
 His prints played an important propagandistic role in the Catholic Church's recovery of the southern Netherlands.
 Another important publication he worked on was the set of 23 engraved portraits of artists from the Low Countries authored by Dominicus Lampsonius and published in 1572 under the title Pictorum aliquot celebrium Germaniae inferioris effigies (literal translation: Effigies of some celebrated painters of Lower Germany).